 Meanwhile the paint is curing, I use my light pad and artist’s oil pastel to make my typography transfers.
 Also, you can see my full image transfer method tutorial in this post, or just watch the video to see it done.

-First, before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
-While I typically prefer a brush and paint, these markers are easy and fun to use too.
+After this and before I apply my image transfers, I use a king size Sharpie marker to outline the gold paint.
+However, while I typically prefer a brush and paint, these markers are easy and fun to use too.

 Last, but not least, create time-worn wear by lightly sanding.
-To seal it all in, use a clear wax and buff with a soft cloth to reveal the lustre.
+Finally, to seal it all in, use a clear wax and buff with a soft cloth to reveal the lustre.
 We’re done!

 Not only is our vintage sewing box revived, but it is so much cuter now.
 Am I right?
 Plenty of storage for remotes, or whatever your heart desires.